Artificial intelligence

 3 min

-BarcelonaThe winner of the 2025 Nobel Prize in Economics, Philippe Aghion, has championed the effects of artificial intelligence on the economy from Barcelona.
-According to the expert's calculations, AI can add more than 1% to the aggregate productivity of the main markets over the next decade.
-However, the new contributions are conditional on countries' ability to "build the right institutions" to regulate and promote it.
-"AI has great potential, but we must adapt our policies to take advantage of it," he argued at a conference held this Tuesday at the headquarters of the Cercle d'Economia.
+BarcelonaThe winner of the 2025 Nobel Prize in Economics, Philippe Aghion, has championed from Barcelona the effects of artificial intelligence on the economy.
+According to the expert's calculations, AI can add more than one percentage point to total productivity over a decade.
+The new contributions, however, are conditional on countries' ability to "build the right institutions" to regulate and promote it.
+"AI has great potential, but we need to adapt our policies to take advantage of it," he argued at a conference held this Tuesday at the headquarters of the Cercle d'Economia.

 The contributions of AI are so clear in the Nobel laureate's opinion that he even foresees positive effects for the labor market.
-Far from the labor alerts issued by figures in the sector, such as OpenAI founder Sam Altman, Aghion maintains that the application of this technology to production processes already has a "slightly positive effect" on the number of workers.
-The calculation, it must be said, is in aggregate terms: the Frenchman acknowledges that "jobs have been destroyed" by task automation; but he foresees that "many more will be created" by the increase in productivity he anticipates in the immediate future.
+Far from the labor alarms raised by figures in the sector, such as OpenAI founder Sam Altman, Aghion maintains that the irruption of this technology in production processes already has a "slightly positive effect" on the number of workers.
+The calculation, it should be noted, is in aggregate terms: the expert acknowledges that "jobs have been destroyed" by task automation; but he points out that "many more will be created" by the increase in productivity he anticipates in the immediate future.

 Excessive regulation